 Sessions are $150 each or $500 for all four when purchased as a package.
 Payment is expected at the time of scheduling.
-If you would like to use your health insurance, please contact me via my psychotherapy private practice to explore the possibility of working together, www.mcleodestevez.com.
+If you are a Maine resident who would like to use your health insurance, please contact me via my psychotherapy private practice to explore the possibility of working together, www.mcleodestevez.com.

 Here is a quick write up about the intention behind each session: